Why would a life insurance claim be denied? Can Life Insurance Deny a Claim?

 2) Death during first 2 years of policy

-In most states, the first two years of a life insurance policy are considered the “contestability period,” i.e. the period of time during which an insurance company can review and fact-check information on a life insurance application (see our previous blog post).
+In most states, the first two years of a life insurance policy are considered the “contestability period,” i.e. the period of time during which an insurance company can review and fact-check information on a life insurance application (see our previous blog post about what happens when someone dies shortly after getting life insurance).

 For example, we got our beneficiary client paid in full when the insured died within the contestability period of heart failure.
 We argued that the insured had no history of heart failure therefore could not disclose that.